romegasoftware/MultitenancyNovaTool/README.md

 ```

 Accessing Nova at the `admin` subdomain will remove scopes and display all results.
 Only users given the correct permissions will be able to access this subdomain.

-## Usage

-A new menu item called "Multitenancy" will appear in your Nova app after installing this package.

 ## To Do